sequelize/sequelize/docs/docs/associations.md

   // saved!
 })

-// ok now they are save... how do I get them later on? project.getTasks().then(function(associatedTasks) {
+// ok, now they are saved... how do I get them later on? project.getTasks().then(function(associatedTasks) {
   // associatedTasks is an array of tasks
 })